 - 1. Download up to Z number of bytes, constructing the metadata filename as defined in Section 5.2.7.
-The value for Z is set by the implementor.
+The value for Z is set by the implementer.
 For example, Z may be tens of kilobytes. - 2.
 The version number of the new Targets metadata file MUST match the version number listed in the latest Snapshot metadata.
 If the version number does not match, discard it, abort the update cycle, and report the failure.
 (Checks for a mix-and-match attack.)
-Skip this step if checking Targets metadata on a partial-verification ECU; partial-verification ECUs will not have Snapshot metadata. - Check that the Targets metadata has been signed by the threshold of keys specified in the relevant metadata file (Checks for an arbitrary software attack): - 1.
-If checking top-level Targets metadata, the threshold of keys is specified in the Root metadata. - 2.
-If checking delegated Targets metadata, the threshold of keys is specified in the Targets metadata file that delegated authority to this role.

-- 4. Check that the version number of the previous Targets metadata file, if any, is less than or equal to the version number of this Targets metadata file.
+This step MAY be skipped when checking Targets metadata on a partial verification ECU; partial verification ECUs might not have Snapshot metadata. - 3.
+Check that the Targets metadata has been signed by the threshold of keys specified in the relevant metadata file.
+(Checks for an arbitrary software attack.): - (a) If checking top-level Targets metadata, the threshold of keys is specified in the Root metadata. - (b) If checking delegated Targets metadata, the threshold of keys is specified in the Targets metadata file that delegated authority to this role. - 4.
+Check that the version number of the previous Targets metadata file, if any, is less than or equal to the version number of this Targets metadata file.
 (Checks for a rollback attack.) - 5.
 Check that the current (or latest securely attested) time is lower than the expiration timestamp in this Targets metadata file.
 (Checks for a freeze attack.) - 6.
 If checking Targets metadata from the Director repository, verify that there are no delegations. - 7.
-If checking Targets metadata from the Director repository, check that no ECU identifier is represented more than once.
+If checking Targets metadata from the Director repository, check that no ECU identifier is represented more than once. - 8.
+If checking Targets metadata from the Director repository, and the ECU performing the verification is the Primary ECU, check that all listed ECU identifiers correspond to ECUs that are actually present in the vehicle.